PwC Logo

 PwC Logo History

 PwC has an incredibly long history and rich experience, dating back to the mid-19th century.
-It was then that two specialized organizations arose that dealt with accounting issues.
+It was then that two specialized organizations arose to address accounting issues.
 Price Waterhouse was founded in 1849, and Coopers & Lybrand was founded in 1854.
 In the 20th century, they merged to form a single structure that expanded the scope of financial advisory activities.
 They formed a modern company with a new identity, so the old logos don’t count.

 Both firms were originally London-based.
 Accountant Samuel Lowell Price created Price Waterhouse.
-He later teamed up with two more partners, which strengthened the position of the service.
+He later teamed up with two more partners, which strengthened the service’s position.
 In 1890, she began to open her own offices in the United States.
-Coopers & Lybrand opened William Cooper, who then recruited his brothers to work.
-There have been many mergers in the history of this firm, and it has repeatedly changed the composition of the owners.
+Coopers & Lybrand was founded by William Cooper, who then recruited his brothers to work with him.
+There have been many mergers in this firm’s history, and its ownership composition has repeatedly changed.
 The service received its generally recognized name in 1957 when it moved to the international level.

 The modern PricewaterhouseCoopers chain was named after its founders.
-To offer something original but connected with roots, the guide merged the names of both companies into one whole.
-The history of the emblems of the new structure starts from the moment of its appearance.
+To offer something original yet rooted, the guide merged the two companies’ names into a single name.
+The history of the new structure’s emblems begins with its appearance.

 1998 – 2010